Joveful/kubernetes-ex/the_project/README.md

 ## deployment

-Deploy the app to a k8s cluster with
+The course materials have the instructions for setting up a k3s cluster.
+Deploy the app to a Kubernetes cluster with
 ```sh
 kubectl apply -f manifests/deployment.yaml
 ```
-Following the k3s cluster deployment instructions in the course materials, the app can be accessed through `localhost:8081`
+Now, the app can be accessed through `localhost:8081`